What is the process for diagnosing spinal stenosis?

-How stenosis is diagnosed
+How spinal stenosis is diagnosed

-You can get your life back
+You can get your life back from spinal stenosis

-On occasion, weeks and months of these treatments do not bring the expected results of reduced pain and increased mobility.
+On occasion, several weeks and months of these treatments do not bring the expected results of reduced pain and increased mobility.
 If you have been recommended for surgery but have doubts regarding the risks involved with traditional open back surgery, there are other options available for lasting pain relief.
-The state-of-the-art, minimally invasive spine surgery performed at Laser Spine Institute is a safer and effective alternative to traditional open neck or back procedures.^
+For instance, Laser Spine Institute offers minimally invasive spine surgery, which is a safer and effective alternative to traditional open neck or back procedures.^